 In the beginning, there were human computers

 We didn't always have snazzy Macbook Pros and Google Pixels.
 Way back, in 1613 to be exact, the word 'computer' was coined which meant 'those who compute,' or a person who calculates information.
-These sacred folk were champions of sums and all that came with it, like Maria Mitchell, an astrologist who plotted Venus' movements for the American Nautical Almanac (a source of celestial navigation).
-Most of the human computers, working until the 1960s, were women.But in a world of driverless cars and sex robots, it seems contributions like Maria's, and many other women like her, go unnoticed by the next generation of female cyber talent.
+These sacred folk were champions of sums and all that came with it, like Mina Rees, an American mathematician and computing pioneer born on 2nd August 1902.
+As well as receiving at least 18 honorary doctorates and other accolades, Rees' crowning moment came in 1969 when the 120,000-member American Association for the Advancement of Science elected her president proving, according to the New York Times, that "scientific creativity was not just for men.".But in a world of driverless cars and sex robots, it seems pioneers like Mina, and many other women like her, go unnoticed by the next generation of female cyber talent.
 A big claim?
 Not according to a recent report by PwC, in which 78 percent of students can't name any famous woman working in tech.

 Setting the scene for today’s tech gender gap

 It's no secret: tech isn't the easiest industry for women to break into.
 Women account for 5 percent of leadership positions in the tech sector, while only 10 percent of women working in a technology role work in a female-majority team, compared to 48 percent working in a male-majority team.But things are changing.
 According to Kaspersky's recent Women in Tech report, 56 percent say more women are working in IT than two years ago.
 Plus, one in two agree that remote working is improving gender equality.
 Win.

 The historical women in computing we should all know about

 History is brimming with influential women who pioneered new ways to calculate and compute.
 To mark Mina Rees' birthday 119 years ago, and as more young women contemplate a career in tech, we celebrate the women who helped make computing history.

 The Bletchley Park codebreakers – cracking codes and winning wars